skip to content

 What the options mean:

-• -r: frame rate (fps).
-Note there are two of these.
-The first one refers to the input fps and the second to the output.
+• In the first example (using -r): the first instance refers to the input fps and the second to the output.

 • -i: input. image-%d.png means just look for a series of images with ascending digits (image-1.png, image-2.png, etc).
 There are other ways to write this depending on your filenames.
 For example, if you have a list of images padded with zeroes to 4 digits (img0001.png, img0002.png...) use img%04d.png.